-Eye rolling, huffing, making exaggerated facial expressions to imply the speaker is causing the abusive person being forced to listen to some great pain or inconvenience, and any physical move that puts distance between the Abuser are just a few tricks most vertical thinkers use to physically appear dominant in conversations.
+Eye rolling, huffing, making exaggerated facial expressions to imply the speaker is causing the abusive person to be forced to listen is some great pain or inconvenience, and any physical move that puts distance between the Abuser are just a few tricks most vertical thinkers use to physically appear dominant in conversations.

 Targets of this sort of mocking generally respond in one of two ways.

 The first is to ignore it or laugh it off.
 The hurtful accusation lingers in the air.
 You feel ashamed and diminished, especially if the comment was made in front of other people.
 This is the aim of the toxic non-sequitur.

 Sometimes, after a series of undermining rhetorical non-sequiturs, it’s hard to remain gray rock.
 When and if you lose your cool and respond, round two starts — increasing the personal and abusive ad hominem attacks.

 Example — you crack and respond emotionally to the negative commentary.
 You might speak up in self-defense, striving to self-advocate but lack the ability to seek relief from the abuse.

 Trying to communicate effectively about your emotions while giving examples of the speaker’s implications or word choices that were or are hurtful, you may blurt, “That’s the third time you have accused me of being stupid today!”
 This loss of control in an attempt to self-protect is actually healthy — but your Abuser and their enablers won’t validate that very fact.